Reopening Spas and Massage Centers During Covid-19: What you Need to Know

 Waiting areas have now become a restricted zone.
 Some guidelines for spas to reopen include having businesses use a virtual check-in process to minimize physical contact.

-With a digital customer database, your reception staff can simply verify customers by searching for their phone numbers or email addresses on their mobile or laptop and let the customer in.
+With a digital customer database, your reception staff can simply verify customers by searching for their phone numbers or email addresses on their mobile or laptop and letting the customer in.

-Many online scheduling software provide a digital customer database that allows this.
+Many spa appointment booking software provide a digital customer database that allows this.
 You can refer here for more information.

 Digital SOAP Notes